vphantom/vpweb/README.md

 Main objectives:

-- Responsive, but with desktop as a **first-class citizen**
+- Responsive, but with **desktop as a first-class citizen**
-- Pure CSS wherever JS wouldn't significantly simplify
+- Nearly pure CSS, using JS only where it helps significantly
+- Usable as a package or as a set of SCSS include files
+- Unique selectors to minimize conflicts with other frameworks
+- Forego advanced concepts in favor of small size and high performance

 Documentation: `docs/css.html`